chefjoannacodes/Hangman-Game/README.md

 ## Live Link (If relevant)
  - www.example.com

 ## This program works like hangman in real-time.
-The user chooses a letter on the keyboard in attempt to guess the correct letters in the word.
-The number of blanks on the screen denote the number of letters in the word.
+The user touches a letter on the keyboard in attempt to guess the correct letters in the word.
+The number of blanks (underscores) on the screen denote the number of letters in the word.
 The user has 9 tries to guess all the letters correctly.
 If the user guesses the letters incorrectly, a part of the hangman figure will appear on the screen.
 If the letters are not guessed correctly in 9 tries, the hangman figure is hanged and the user loses.
-If the letters are guessed correctly before the 10th try, the user wins and the game resets to a 9 guesses and another random word is choosen to start the game.
+If the letters are guessed correctly before the 10th try, the user wins and the game resets to 9 guesses and another random word is choosen to start the game.

 ## Requirements
 #### Using HTML, CSS, and Javascript, make a hangman game,